-- Subd.
+Subd.
 2a.
-Employer regular and additional contributions. (a) The employing units shall make the following employer contributions to teachers retirement fund associations: - (1) for any coordinated member of one of the following teachers retirement fund associations in a city of the first class, the employing unit shall make a regular employer contribution to the respective retirement fund association in an amount equal to the designated percentage of the salary of the coordinated member as provided below:
+Employer regular and additional contributions. (a) The employing units shall make the following employer contributions to teachers retirement fund associations:

+(1) for any coordinated member of one of the following teachers retirement fund associations in a city of the first class, the employing unit shall make a regular employer contribution to the respective retirement fund association in an amount equal to the designated percentage of the salary of the coordinated member as provided below:

-Duluth Teachers Retirement
+Duluth Teachers Retirement Fund Association

+before July 1, 2011 5.79 percent

+effective July 1, 2011 6.29 percent

+effective July 1, 2012 6.79 percent

-St. Paul Teachers Retirement
+St. Paul Teachers Retirement Fund Association

+before July 1, 2011 4.50 percent

+after June 30, 2011 4.75 percent

+after June 30, 2012 5.0 percent

+after June 30, 2013 5.25 percent

+after June 30, 2014 5.5 percent

+(2) for any basic member of the St. Paul Teachers Retirement Fund Association, the employing unit shall make a regular employer contribution to the respective retirement fund in an amount according to the schedule below:

+8.0 percent of salary

+8.25 percent of salary

+8.5 percent of salary

+8.75 percent of salary

-- (2) for any basic member of the St. Paul Teachers Retirement Fund Association, the employing unit shall make a regular employer contribution to the respective retirement fund in an amount equal to 8.00 percent of the salary of the basic member; - (3) for a basic member of the St. Paul Teachers Retirement Fund Association, the employing unit shall make an additional employer contribution to the respective fund in an amount equal to 3.64 percent of the salary of the basic member; - (4) for a coordinated member of a teachers retirement fund association in a city of the first class, the employing unit shall make an additional employer contribution to the respective fund in an amount equal to the applicable percentage of the coordinated member's salary, as provided below:
+9.0 percent of salary

+(3) for a basic member of the St. Paul Teachers Retirement Fund Association, the employing unit shall make an additional employer contribution to the respective fund in an amount equal to 3.64 percent of the salary of the basic member;

+(4) for a coordinated member of the St. Paul Teachers Retirement Fund Association, the employing unit shall make an additional employer contribution to the respective fund in an amount equal to the applicable percentage of the coordinated member's salary, as provided below:
-Duluth Teachers Retirement

-St. Paul Teachers Retirement
+St. Paul Teachers Retirement Fund Association 3.84 percent

-- (b) The regular and additional employer contributions must be remitted directly to the respective teachers retirement fund association at least once each month.
-Delinquent amounts are payable with interest under the procedure in subdivision 1a. - (c) Payments of regular and additional employer contributions for school district or technical college employees who are paid from normal operating funds must be made from the appropriate fund of the district or technical college.
+(b) The regular and additional employer contributions must be remitted directly to the respective teachers retirement fund association at least once each month.
+Delinquent amounts are payable with interest under the procedure in subdivision 1a.

+(c) Payments of regular and additional employer contributions for school district or technical college employees who are paid from normal operating funds must be made from the appropriate fund of the district or technical college.